-The STRCOMP function compares string parameters for alphabetic priority.
+The $\ensuremath{\text{STRCOMP}}$ function compares string parameters for alphabetic priority.

-► Select the FORMULA function

-- Select the function for comparing string parameters - ► Enter the number of the first QS parameter to be compared, and confirm with the ENT key - ► Enter the number of the second QS parameter to be compared, and confirm with the ENT key - Close the parenthetical expression with the ENT key and confirm your entry with the END key

-The TNC returns the following results:

-- 0: The compared QS parameters are identical - -1: The first QS parameter precedes the second QS parameter alphabetically - +1: The first QS parameter follows the second QS parameter alphabetically
+Select Q-parameter functions Select the FORMULA function Enter the number of the Q parameter in which the TNC is to save the result of comparison.
+Confirm with the ENT key Shift the soft-key row Select the function for comparing string parameters Enter the number of the first QS parameter to be compared, and confirm with the ENT key Enter the number of the second QS parameter to be compared, and confirm with the ENT key Close the parenthetical expression with the ENT key and confirm your entry with the END key The TNC returns the following results: • 0: The compared QS parameters are identical -1: The first QS parameter precedes the second QS parameter alphabetically +1: The first QS parameter follows the second QS parameter alphabetically

-Example: QS12 and QS14 are compared for alphabetic priority

-N37 Q52 = STRCOMP (SRC\QS12 SEA\QS14)
+Example: QS12 and QS14 are compared for alphabetic priority N37 Q52 = STRCOMP ( SRC_QS12 SEA_QS14 )